Improved Weak Simulation of Universal Quantum Circuits by Correlated $L_1$ Sampling

 Since the ensemble consisting of uniformly sampled \(t\)-bit strings \(\ket{\omega_i}\) satisfies

-it follows that the \(t\) other ensembles consisting of the states with their \(i\)th bit flipped (\(i \in \{1, \ldots, t\}\)) compared to the uniformly sampled states, also satisfy this property.
+it follows that the \(t\) other ensembles consisting of the \(i\)th state with at least \(t/2\) bits flipped (\(i \in \{1, \ldots, t\}\)) compared to the uniformly sampled states, also satisfy this property.
 Therefore, the full ensemble produced by adding together these \((t{+}1)\) ensembles satisfies this property too.